 At the beginning of this year, I wanted to be more strategic with my communication plan as I was creating a lot more content on my blog and YouTube channel and didn’t want to overload subscribers with information just once a month.
 So now I schedule my email broadcasts out weekly based on the blog post that was published that week.
 While I’m emailing more frequently now, the emails are more digestible and focused on a single topic.

-Five: To sell consulting calls and manage monthly subscriptions for my retainer clients.
+Five: To manage monthly subscriptions for my retainer clients.

 With the release of ConvertKit Commerce, I kinda fell in love with them all over again.
 Any tool that I use that helps me solve another problem in my business makes my heart happy.
 For my large brand and website design projects, I use Dubsado to send my invoices and set payment schedules.
-But using Dubsado for my retainer clients and one-off consulting calls felt cumbersome.
+But using Dubsado for my retainer clients felt cumbersome.

-In my business, I currently have 3 products set up.
-One for my consulting calls and two others for my retainer clients.
+In my business, I currently have 2 products set up for my retainer clients.
 The simplicity behind setting up the product page, checkout screen, confirmation, and receipt email is my favorite part.
 I’ve never seen a commerce service so intuitive and easy to set up.

 ConvertKit continues to help me simplify my email marketing efforts, grow my email list and sell my services.